 In 2002, when I was 25, God sent me to Youth With A Mission’s Discipleship Training School in Chico, CA, where I began a long journey of discovering His father love for me and my identity as His son.
 Over the next several years I served the Lord in full-time missions in Romania and around the world and experienced great healing and restoration.
 However, no matter where I went, no matter what I did, my deep feelings of inadequacy and insecurity followed me.

 I didn’t realize it at the time, but my hunger for approval caused me to be bound by perfectionism.
 My wife, Ana, saw me striving to perform and constantly trying to prove to myself and the world that I was good enough, smart enough, strong enough, acceptable enough...everything enough.
 She saw my deep insecurities and low self-esteem.
 As I tried to prove my self-worth, I was constantly defensive and easily offended when anyone, especially Ana, tried to help me and speak truth to me.
 I put up walls and pushed her away.
 This left her feeling like an outsider in my life, never sure how to relate to me or what to say to me.
-She never knew what she might say or do that would set me off into anger or depression.
+She and my daughter, Emma, lived in a continual state of anxiety and uncertainty, never knowing what they might say or do that would set me off into anger or depression.
 I kept my family, and everyone else, at a safe distance and went through life oblivious to the pain I was causing.
 My effectiveness in ministry and my relationship with my family suffered so much from my frustration, depression, and anger that I almost lost everything.

 These truths brought me freedom and peace, and I finally knew deep inside my heart (and not just in my head) that “I am my beloved’s and He is mine”(Song of Solomon 6:3 ).
 I now know and live in the truth that He understands me, He loves me, and I am 100% accepted, desired, and chosen by Him.
 Everything in my life has taken on new color since God opened my eyes to these amazing truths.
 I am a free man.
 My life has been transformed in every way.
 God has redeemed my marriage and family life.
 Today, I am relating and connecting to my wife and daughter in ways I never even dreamed possible.